London Borough of Sutton

 It is important to remember that submitting a licence application is only the start of the licence approval process.
 To help landlords understand what happens next, we have published a free guide here.

-The standards cover a range of issues such as kitchen, bathroom and toilet facilities, fire precautions, heating, lighting, ventilation and room sizes.
+The guidance covers a range of issues such as kitchen, bathroom and toilet facilities, fire precautions, heating, lighting, ventilation and room sizes.

 Ignore the law and you could pay a heavy price.
 You risk being prosecuted by the council and if found guilty you could get a criminal record, be fined an unlimited amount and ordered to pay court costs and a victim surcharge.